Tuition, Fees, Assistantships, and Scholarships

 Graduate Assistantships

 A limited number of graduate assistantships are available to aid students enrolled at APSU on a full-time basis.
-Graduate assistantships are awarded on the basis of undergraduate GPA, GRE results, recommendations from former professors, resumes and interviews.
-Graduate assistants (GAs) work an assigned number of hours, commonly 20 hours per week and are paid semi-monthly.
+Graduate assistantships are awarded based on undergraduate GPA, recommendation letters, resumes, interviews, and faculty needs.
+Graduate assistants (GAs) work an assigned number of hours, commonly 20 hours per week, and are paid semi-monthly.
 Working hours are flexible and are arranged around the GA's class schedule.
 GAs work during the fall and spring semesters.

-Applicants interested in a graduate assistantship must apply for graduate admission and submit a completed Application for Graduate Assistantship to the College of Graduate Studies by March 1 for fall appointments and October 1 for spring appointments.
+Applicants interested in a graduate assistantship must apply for graduate admission and submit a completed application through Handshake.
 For specific guidelines and information regarding graduate assistantships, please refer to the College of Graduate Studies' website.

 APSU Scholarships